Eileen-Yu/MBTA-Slack/README.md

 # mbtaBot

 ## Introduction
-mbtaBot is a slack bot which can feedback timely MBTA shedule.
+mbtaBot is a slack bot which can feedback timely MBTA schedule.
 By introducing the bot in the slack channel and interacting with it, users can get at most three upcoming trains for a certain stop.

 The command is quite easy, just like